publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch13/m__us_usc_t42_s1769b–1.md

                 (ii) demonstrate the greatest need, for the purpose of aiding schools in meeting costs associated with initiating or expanding a school breakfast program under [section 1773 of this title][/us/usc/t42/s1773], including outreach and informational activities; and

-        (2) from amounts appropriated pursuant to subsection (e)(2) of this section, is authorized to provide financial and other assistance to the University of Mississippi, in cooperation with the University of Southern Mississippi, to establish and maintain a food service management institute.
+        (2) from amounts appropriated pursuant to subsection (e)(2), is authorized to provide financial and other assistance to the University of Mississippi, in cooperation with the University of Southern Mississippi, to establish and maintain a food service management institute.

     (b) __Minimum requirements__

-    The activities conducted and assistance provided as required by subsection (a)(1) of this section shall at least include activities and assistance with respect to—
+    The activities conducted and assistance provided as required by subsection (a)(1) shall at least include activities and assistance with respect to—

         (1) menu planning;